lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_3.md

 `@script`
 Interaction testing is when you combine variables in a model to see whether their individual values together modify the association with an outcome.
-For example, some drugs reduce risk for a disease in men, but may be harmful or have no effect in women.
+For example, some drugs reduce risk for disease in men, but may be harmful or have no effect in women.
 Or that risk factors such as obesity have a larger effect in certain ethnicities.
-When it comes to sex and ethnicity, you always need to check for interactions, since both have such powerful impacts on health.
+For sex and ethnicity, you must always check for interactions, as they have powerful impacts on health.

 ---